< Anesthesia Gas Machine- Introduction

 Acknowledgments

-The authors gratefully acknowledge the assistance of sales and technical representatives at Dräger Medical, Telford Pennsylvania, and GE Healthcare (Madison Wisconsin).
+The author gratefully acknowledges the assistance of sales and technical representatives at Dräger Medical (Telford, PA) and GE Healthcare (Madison WI).

-Finally, our gratitude to the nurse anesthesia students, CRNAs and physician colleagues at the University of Detroit Mercy, and Beaumont-Dearborn Hospital who constantly challenge and inspire us.
+Finally, my sincere gratitude to the nurse anesthesia students, CRNAs and physician colleagues at the University of Detroit Mercy, and Corewell-Dearborn Hospital, who constantly challenge and inspire me.

 Other resources for learning